When the Shadow Meets Its Measure: Assessing the Feasibility of Submillimeter Black Hole Shadow Imaging in Megamaser Disk AGN: Abstract

 \section{Abstract}

-Active galactic nuclei (AGN) hosting water megamaser disks enable exceptionally precise geometric determinations of black hole mass, distance, inclination, and dynamical center.
-In anticipation of upcoming space-based very long baseline interferometry missions, megamaser disk AGN offer a uniquely valuable probe of strong-gravity regimes through black hole shadow (BHS) imaging beyond Sgr~A* and M87*.
-In this work, we (1) map the predicted BHS diameters of twenty-one of the most precisely characterized megamaser disk AGN to submillimeter-millimeter (submm-mm) interferometric baseline requirements, (2) estimate their respective AGN-core flux densities at submm-mm wavelengths, accounting for thermal-dust contamination, extended-jet emission, and intrinsic variability, and (3) determine the astrometric precision required to detect spin-dependent positional offsets between the BHS and the megamaser disk dynamical center.
-NGC~4258 stands out as the only megamaser disk AGN detectable on Earth-L2 baselines in the submm-mm regime, while other megamaser disk AGN in the sample would require baselines approaching Earth-L4/L5 distances; moreover, only a handful exhibit flux densities above $\sim$10~mJy.
-Our results further indicate a submillimeter excess in NGC~4258, suggesting that the accretion disk remains thin down to a transitional radius of $\lesssim 100$~Schwarzschild radii, within which the flow becomes advection dominated.
-For a maximally spinning supermassive black hole in NGC~4258, we show that the astrometric precision of the BHS centroid necessary to detect the BHS-dynamical center offset could, in principle, be achieved with Earth-Moon baselines; however, it would also demand astrometric precision of the water maser dynamical center roughly fifty times better than what is currently attainable.
+Active galactic nuclei (AGN) hosting water megamaser disks provide precise geometric measurements of black hole mass, distance, maser disk orientation, and dynamical center.
+In anticipation of space-based very long baseline interferometry, these systems offer a path to black hole shadow (BHS) imaging beyond Sgr~A* and M87*.
+We present new Submillimeter Array continuum observations of water megamaser galaxies, supplemented by archival ALMA and VLA measurements, to assess whether their AGN cores are bright enough for BHS-scale imaging.
+For a 21-source parent sample, we map the predicted BHS diameters of systems with published SMBH masses to submillimeter/millimeter (submm-mm) baseline requirements, estimate AGN core flux densities at 230~GHz while bounding thermal dust and extended-jet contamination and checking whether variability could affect the continuum estimates, and evaluate the astrometric precision required to detect spin-dependent BHS offsets for NGC~4258.
+NGC~4258 is the only source resolvable on Earth-L2 baselines; other targets require longer baselines approaching Earth-L4/L5 distances, and only a handful have $S_{230}\gtrsim10$~mJy~beam$^{-1}$.
+We also find a submillimeter excess in NGC~4258, suggesting that its disk remains geometrically thin to $\lesssim 100$ Schwarzschild radii before transitioning to an advection-dominated flow.
+Even for maximal spin, the formal 230~GHz BHS centroid precision is not the limiting term: the measurement would require locating the 22~GHz water maser dynamical center and registering it to the 230~GHz BHS image roughly seventy times more precisely than current maser astrometry allows, making the spin-offset measurement infeasible with present data.

-\keywords{Megamasers ; Water masers ; Active galactic nuclei ; Black hole physics ; VLBI ; Astrometry ; Millimeter astronomy ; Submillimeter astronomy}
+\keywords{Megamasers; Water masers; Active galactic nuclei; Black hole physics; VLBI; Astrometry; Millimeter astronomy; Submillimeter astronomy}